-(3) Tuition includes a uniform fee of \$23 and mandatory State of Michigan registration fee of \$15.
+(3) Tuition includes a uniform fee of \$23 (cosmetology) \$17 (manicuring), \$24 (esthetician) or \$35 (cosmetology instructor) and mandatory State of Michigan registration fee of \$15.

-- (4) See INSTRUCTIONAL TOOLS AND EQUIPMENT under ACADEMIC INFORMATION for additional information on textbook and supply purchase opt-out information. - (5) Dorsey School of Beauty will pay the cost one-time for graduates of this program to challenge the State of Michigan licensure exam, contingent upon the graduate meeting Dorsey School of Beauty's exam preparation requirements, which vary by program. - (6)TUITION AND FEES charged varies depending on credit granted for hours previously earned as determined by the Managing Director prior to STUDENT attending Dorsey School of Beauty.
-Previous Dorsey School of Beauty STUDENTS re-admitting into the same program of study are not subject to pay CLINIC AND PRODUCT FEES a second time. - (7) DAILY HOURS include a scheduled one-half hour (30 minute) lunch break each day STUDENT is present over 5 consecutive hours. - (8) Cosmetology Instructor students and are individually scheduled for a minimum of 12 hours per week and a maximum of 35 hours per week.
-The TRAINING PERIOD of 17 weeks is based on STUDENT attendance of 35 hours per week; the TRAINING PERIOD of 45 weeks is based on STUDENT attendance of 12 hours per week.
+(4) See INSTRUCTIONAL TOOLS AND EQUIPMENT under ACADEMIC INFORMATION for additional information on textbook and supply purchase opt-out information.

+(5) Dorsey School of Beauty will pay the cost one-time for graduates of this program to challenge the State of Michigan licensure exam, contingent upon the graduate meeting Dorsey School of Beauty's exam preparation requirements, which vary by program.

+(6) TUITION AND FEES charged varies depending on credit granted for hours previously earned as determined by the Managing Director prior to student attending Dorsey School of Beauty.

+(7) DAILY HOURS include a scheduled one-half hour (30 minute) lunch break each day student is present over five (5) consecutive hours in the manicuring and cosmetology instructor programs.

+(8) Cosmetology Instructor students and are individually scheduled for a minimum of 12 hours per week and a maximum of 35 hours per week.
+The TRAINING PERIOD of 17 weeks is based on student attendance of 35 hours per week; the TRAINING PERIOD of 45 weeks is based on student attendance of 12 hours per week.

+(9)Should the student complete the program earlier than the estimated timeframe stated in the contract, the student's financial aid package may be recalculated and that this may result in liabilities owed by the student and/or the institution, if applicable.